Dfeldbaum/artsy-app/README.md

 * Fix register session bugs, which prevent refreshing window
 * Enhance gallery template that receives encoded images upon each upload and then query
-* Add logout view and messaging,
+* Add logout view and messaging
-* Sounds for collecting Milk
-* Feature that allows player to disable sound
-* Quit and restart features built into a game menu or loseGame function
+* Add Facebook sharing capabilities

 ---